 Why is Drug Addiction not simple to treat?

 Who can conduct a brief intervention?

-What are the two definitions of Health Care System according to the World Health Organization?
+What are the definitions of Health Care System according to the World Health Organization?

-What are three steps required for the "Build Up Your Courage Muscles" exercise?
+What are steps required for the "Build Up Your Courage Muscles" exercise?

-What are the two important factors to consider when examining patterns of behavioral health?
+What are the important factors to consider when examining patterns of behavioral health?